 As I was finishing the caulking and lining, I shut the front gate and let my horse out to graze in the front yard.
 Apparently, however, she decided these qualified as buckets and came over and inspected each and every box before wandering off to graze.

 As much work as painting and prepping these boxes were- filling them with dirt might have been the toughest part!
 But the prep and the planting totally paid off when they spilled over with flowers all summer.
 Placed in the shady spot in front of my store, where water runoff makes it impossible to do in-ground landscaping, these planter boxes provide great visual interest for the long porch.

 UPDATE: August 2018

-These planter boxes I made in spring 2013 are still going strong, though they will probably need a fresh coat of paint this spring.
+These planter boxes I made in spring 2013 are still hanging in there, though they needed a fresh coat of paint after about five years.
 They are are just starting to show the beginnings of rotting wood on the inside but should have a few more years of life.
 I had a garage sale recently and several people asked if they were for sale, so I take that as a good indication they are still doing their job with style!